 What not many employers know is that they can actually be tapping on their credit cards using CardUp for payroll purposes.
 CardUp is a platform that enables the payment of big expenses using existing credit cards even where cards are traditionally not accepted, such as for the payment of rent, taxes, invoices and yes, wages.

 Step 1: Sign up for a free CardUp account

 Step 2: Schedule a payment, and select the Payroll payment category.

 Step 3: Add your credit cards you’d like CardUp to charge your payments to

-Step 4: Three days before the due date, your credit card will be charged prior to your payment due date, and the payment will be delivered then on the specified due date as a bank transfer to your end-recipients in as soon as one business day!
+Step 4: Your credit card will be charged prior to your payment due date, and the payment will be delivered as a bank transfer to your end-recipients in as soon as one business day!